On the Convergence of Decentralized Stochastic Gradient-Tracking with Finite-Time Consensus: Simulations and Discussion

 We attribute the performance degradation caused by larger values of $\tau$ to the drift between agents’ local models.
-By design, FTC sequences are only effective at averaging over the full sequence, resulting in a drift between local models over the course of the sequence.
-This drift deteriorates the performance and must be compensated by a decreased step size, consistent with the condition that ${\mu\leq \mathcal{O}\left(\frac{1}{\tau}\right)}$.
+The $\tau-$connectivity (Assumption~\ref{assump:comb-mat}) of FTC sequences means they only average effectively over the full sequence.
+Drift between agents' local models may occur during the sequence, deteriorating the performance and requiring a decreased step size to compensate.
+This is consistent with the condition that ${\mu\leq \mathcal{O}\left(\frac{1}{\tau}\right)}$.
 Limiting the drift is the reason for the variant of Aug-DGM adopted, in which the auxiliary update of~\eqref{eqn:aug-dgm-node} applies $\mu$ to the gradients, $\nabla J_k(w)$.
 The gradient terms perturb the recursion, driving agents towards their locally optimal model and encouraging neighboring models to differ.
 Scaling the gradients by the step-size $\mu$ helps reduce the accumulation of errors by reducing this local perturbation.

-Finally, we observe an interesting tradeoff between $\tau$ and $\epstau$.
-FTC sequences prove especially effective when the consensus number is relatively low, such as in the hypercube in Fig.~\ref{fig:tradeoff}(a) where $K=8, \tau=3$.
-There is a demonstrable benefit to using the FTC sequence over a classical weighting rule.
+Finally, we observe an interesting trade-off between $\tau$ and $\epstau$.
+Exact FTC sequences prove especially effective when the consensus number is relatively low, such as in the hypercube in Fig.~\ref{fig:tradeoff}(a) where $K=8, \tau=3$.
+There is a demonstrable benefit to using the exact FTC sequence over a classical weighting rule.
 For graphs with a larger consensus number, the performance degrades.
 In this case we may choose to set $\tau$ to be smaller than the actual consensus number.
 The approximate FTC sequence will have a larger approximation error $\epstau$, but a smaller value of $\tau$.
 Considering that the MSD depends on the ratio $\frac{\tau^2}{(1-\epstau)^2}$ this may be beneficial.
 We demonstrate this in the path graph in Fig.~\ref{fig:tradeoff}(b).
-The best performance is achieved by the approximate FTC case where $\epstau=0.4$ but $\tau$ is 3, outperforming the perfect FTC case where $\tau=7$ and the metropolis rule, where $\tau=1$ and $\epstau$ is equal to the second largest eigenvalue, $\lambda=0.95$.
+The perfect FTC sequence on the path suffers from increasing drift over the course of the sequence.
+We therefore see the error grow over the sequence, sharply decreasing every $\tau=7$ iterations and demonstrating the two timescale behavior previously described.
+The best performance is achieved by the approximate FTC case ($\epstau=0.4$).
+Matrices are learned using the method in~\cite{eusipco} with $\tau=3$.
+The approximate case outperforms both the perfect FTC case and the static metropolis rule.
+More generally we can conclude from our theoretical predictions and empirical results that approximate FTC sequences provide a benefit over a static weighting rule (with second largest eigenvalue $\lambda$) when $\frac{\tau^2}{(1-\epstau)^2}$ is small relative to $\frac{1}{(1-\lambda)^2}$.